maciejg-git/litewind-alpine-documentation/components/dropdown-context.md

 ### Usage

-To use this component simply copy and paste minimal template or any template from the examples below.

 The data for the component is provided by the `dropdownContext` function in the `x-data` directive.
-This function takes two `object` arguments: the props and floatingUI options.

 ```javascript
 dropdownContext({